Popular holiday serving style can lead to bacteria without proper care

 party guest might be lingering at your holiday buffet – bacteria.
 According to the

 West Virginia University Extension food safety experts, foodborne illnesses can result

 from bacteria that breed on foods left out over long period.

-“It’s better to be safe than sick,” said Cindy Fitch, Ph.D., a registered dietitian and director of WVU Extension's Families and Health unit.
+“It’s better to be safe than sick,” said Cindy Fitch, Ph.D., a registered dietitian and WVU Extension's Associate Dean for Programs and Research.
 “There aren’t any obvious signs that a dish at a potluck has gone bad so it’s up to you to use your own discretion when consuming foods at potlucks and buffets.”

 During the holiday season, WVU Extension features and the USDA recommend the following guidelines to keep your food safe this season.

 How long is food safe on a buffet?

 After two hours at room temperature, any uneaten food should be discarded from the buffet.
 To prevent having to toss uneaten food, keep it at the proper temperature when serving buffet-style.
 Hot foods should be 140-degrees Fahrenheit or warmer.
 Achieve this by using chafing dishes, slow cookers and warming trays.
 Cold foods should be 40-degrees Fahrenheit or colder.
 Try using a nesting dish in a bowl of ice.